lucky-media/guidelines/src/content/docs/version-control/pull-requests.md

 # Mastering Pull Requests

-Let's say you have an `Orders` feature to implement that takes care of the whole ordering process.
-It's not wise to cram all of it in one pull request (PR).
+Let's say you have an `Orders` feature to implement that covers the entire ordering flow.
+Don't put all of that in one PR.

-Solution: Divide it into bite-sized PRs.
+**Split it into smaller PRs.**

-Here's a step-by-step playbook on how to do this:
+Here's how to do that:

 ### Analyze

-Examine the ticket requirements closely.
-Identify the core functionality awaiting implementation.
-This insight helps you spot the tasks to break down.
+Read the ticket requirements carefully.
+Identify the core pieces of functionality that need to be built.
+This tells you what can be broken down into separate tasks.

 ### Segment

-Deconstruct the ticket into smaller tasks you can tackle individually.
-Ponder on the various stages of the order process, like order placement, confirmation, and tracking.
-Dissect these stages further into mini-tasks.
+Break the ticket into smaller tasks you can work on independently.
+Think about the different stages — order placement, confirmation, tracking — then break each stage into smaller units of work.

 ### Prioritize

-Once you have your task lineup, arrange them based on importance or urgency.
-Contemplate factors like dependencies, sequence, and potential blockers that could hinder task completion.
+Order your tasks by importance or dependencies.
+Some tasks will be blocked by others.
+Figure out what needs to happen first.

-### Allocate Responsibility
+### Assign Responsibility

-Assign a specific individual or team to each mini-task.
-This way, everyone's clear about their role and can work autonomously without crossing paths.
+Assign each task to a specific person or team.
+Everyone should know what they're working on so there's no overlap or confusion.

-### Tackle the Tasks
+### Do the Work

-Commence working on the tasks, adhering to the priority list.
-Promote collaboration and communication among teams to ensure everyone stays in the loop.
+Work through the tasks in priority order.
+Keep communication open between team members so nothing gets missed.

-### Test and Refine
+### Test Before Marking Done

-Before ticking "done" on a task, scrutinize it to confirm it's functioning as intended.
-Refine and adjust until you achieve flawless results.
+Before closing a task, verify it works as expected.
+Fix what doesn't work before moving on.

-### Proceed to the Next Task
+### Move to the Next Task

-With one task wrapped up, advance to the next, repeating the process until all mini-tasks are accomplished.
+Once a task is done and tested, move to the next one.
+Repeat until all tasks are complete.

-### Conclusion
+### Summary

-Transform your Orders feature into smaller, easily-digestible tasks and watch it unfold seamlessly.
-Prioritize, communicate, and fine-tune your way to task completion.
+Breaking a large feature into smaller tasks makes development easier to manage, review, and ship.
+Prioritize, communicate, and test as you go.